 No doubt, WooCommerce is the most versatile eCommerce platform in the web development industry.
 You can use WooCommerce to develop just about any type of eCommerce experience imaginable.

-WooCommerce product categories are no different, & in this post, we are going to show you how to use a plugin that lets you keep WooCommerce categories hidden by locking them with passwords.
+WooCommerce product categories are no different.
+In this post, we will show you how to keep WooCommerce categories hidden by locking them with passwords using PPWP Pro and its PPWP Access Levels extension.

 Password protected product categories isn’t a prominent feature among WooCommerce stores, nor is it a default option of WooCommerce, but you would be amazed by how useful it can be.